uber/cyborg/README.md

 ### Lint VectorDrawable Assets

-As you may already have noticed, the Theme and Resource objects you wrote in an earlier section are strongly typed.
+As you may already have noticed, the Theme and Resource objects you wrote in an earlier section are [stringly typed](http://wiki.c2.com/?StringlyTyped).
 To prevent issues with assets that reference nonexistent theme or resource colors, you may want to lint the xml files to ensure that they are valid.

 ### Store Your VectorDrawables in a Single Repo